 Use a Vinegar Wash to Remove Water Spots

 Rather than spending a lot of money on fancy water spot cleaners, consider using white vinegar as your main water spot removal solution.
 Not to be used as your main car soap, vinegar helps to cut the pH levels of hard water and will remove stubborn water stains that have dried.
-After washing your car with a proper car soap and drying it, mix equal parts vinegar to water (distilled is recommended as it will not contain as many minerals as regular tap water) and wipe all over the car with a sponge or primarily on water spots.
+After washing your car with a proper car soap and drying it, mix equal parts vinegar to water (distilled is recommended as it will not contain as many minerals as regular tap water) and wipe all over the car with a sponge.
 Rinse well afterward with distilled water if possible, and then wipe it dry with microfiber cloths.
 Remember that vinegar will also remove any wax or sealant so you will have to re-apply this protective layer after drying.

 Use a Clay Detailing Bar to Remove Minor Etching Marks